Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
-We need to embrace this change rather than fear it."
+We need to embrace this change rather than fear it.
+However, I see your point about the need for safeguards to protect those who might be left behind."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 My commitment to social equity drives me to ensure that our policies uplift everyone, not just the privileged."